-My current research cuts in three distinct yet broadly related directions: flourishing congregations in Canada, religious nones in North America, and millennials in Canada.
+My current research cuts in three distinct yet broadly related directions: congregations in Canada, religious nones in North America, and millennials in Canada.

 Flourishing Congregations in Canada